Federal Direct Loan Information

 If you have not previously completed the online Federal Direct Loan Entrance Counseling and a Federal Direct Loan Master Promissory Note, these requirements will be posted to your Ozone account as requirements for you to complete at studentloans.gov.
 Your signed, completed Federal Direct Loan Master Promissory Note (MPN) must be received by the U.S. Department of Education within a designated time frame, which is generally no later than 120 days after the last date of enrollment for the loan period, or the end of the spring semester, whichever is earlier.

-If the student would like to cancel all or a portion of your loan, after you have accepted, please email Oserve from your Omail account.
+If you would like to cancel all or a portion of your loan, after you have accepted, please email Oserve from your Omail account.

 Step 3: You receive a disclosure statement.

-Owens sends the student's loan information to the U.S Department of Education, who is the lender for the Federal Direct Loan program.
+Owens sends your loan information to the U.S Department of Education, who is the lender for the Federal Direct Loan program.

-The U.S. Department of Education will then send the student a Plain Language Disclosure and a Disclosure Statement which indicates the anticipated disbursement dates and amounts.
-Students should keep these for their records.
+The U.S. Department of Education will then send you a Plain Language Disclosure and a Disclosure Statement which indicates the anticipated disbursement dates and amounts.
+You should keep these for your records.
 The specific terms and conditions which apply to a loan will be provided on the disclosure statements and Master Promissory Note.

 Step 4: The loan is disbursed.

-Once disbursements begin for the semester, Owens will apply the loan funds to the studentís Owens account, as long as the student student is enrolled in at least six credit hours, meets eligibility requirements, and has been verified as attending class attendance for at least six credit hours at the time of their loan disbursement.
+Once disbursements begin for the semester, Owens will apply the loan funds to your Owens account, as long as you are enrolled in at least six credit hours, meet eligibility requirements, and have been verified as attending at least six credit hours of coursework at the time of the loan disbursement.

 All loan funds are disbursed in a minimum of two disbursements.
-If the studentís loan is for two or more semesters, one disbursement will occur for each semester.
-If the studentís loan is for only one semester, the loan will be provided to the student in two separate disbursements within the semester.
+If your loan is for two or more semesters, one disbursement will occur for each semester.
+If your loan is for only one semester, the loan will be provided in two separate disbursements within the semester.
 The second disbursement will be issued after half of the semester has been completed.
 For first year, first time borrowers, federal regulations require that disbursements of loan funds not be issued until 30 days after the start of classes.